-Meet our management team and board that help guide us to tackle the significant issues impacting women and girls.
-Plus get to know a few of our staff who have shared their stories.
+Meet our some of our team and Board who guide us to tackle the significant issues impacting women and girls.
+Plus read a few staff stories and discover what they have planned at Good Shepherd NZ

 Join us on our mission to create a world that is just, equal and upholds human rights for all.